abeaugustijn/nicenorm/README.md

 * Better argument parsing
 * Handle more norminette errors

-Plese open an issue for any discrepancies you encounter or features you'd like to see in the future.
+Please open an issue for any discrepancies you encounter or features you'd like to see in the future.